sensu/sensu-docs/content/sensu-go/6.6/api/enterprise/prune.md

 ### Example {#prune-v1alpha-post-example}

-In the following example, an HTTP POST request is submitted to the `/prune/v1alpha` API endpoint to create a pruning command for the checks specified in the request body in the `dev` namespace created by any user.
+In the following example, an HTTP POST request is submitted to the `/prune/v1alpha` API endpoint to create a pruning command for the checks specified in the request body in the `dev` namespace created by any user:

-The request returns a successful HTTP `201 Created` response and a list of the resources that were pruned.

 {{< code shell >}}
 curl -X POST \